 Getting off a blacklist is a nightmare, it takes a lot of back and forth with them to do clean-up, rescan the site and lift the blacklist.

 Google always takes notice.
 In just a couple of hours, Google can spot the problems on your site and then flag your site.
 That leads to a bunch of possible problems.

-Most of these problems will also be reported inside Google Search Console, we’ll talk about it later:
+Most of these problems will also be reported inside Google Search Console, these are screenshots from the old GSH user interface:

 Finding problems is hard

 Note from Sucuri:

 “In most instances, the compromises analyzed had little, if anything, to do with the core of WordPress itself, but more with improper deployment, configuration, and overall maintenance by the webmasters and their hosts.”

 “How did the malware infection happen?
 How can it be prevented in the future?”

 “This isn’t something we commonly go into, honestly – we can guess where it came from and when we search the list of plugin & theme updates available, we can reasonably assume it’s coming from there.
 The real reason though is it’s difficult to know where/what was compromised.

 Ultimately the best defense against this kind of thing is logging into WordPress every other day to make sure everything is as up-to-date as it can be.
 WordPress itself is secure, it’s when a bunch of third party code is introduced via plugins & themes where vulnerabilities are most often found.”